Recurring UTIs: Causes, Symptoms & Treatment Options

 Prevention is everything to manage recurring UTIs.
 Follow these simple steps:

-A nutritive diet that includes fruits, vegetables, and whole grains should be encouraged.
-Some foods, like oranges and strawberries, contain plenty of vitamin C. These can make urine more acidic, which is un-favorable for bacterial growth.
+3. Dietary Considerations A nutritive diet that includes fruits, vegetables, and whole grains should be encouraged.
+Some foods, like oranges and strawberries, contain plenty of vitamin C. These can make urine more acidic, which is unfavourable for bacterial growth.

 4. Lifestyle Adjustments